kidagine/coma/README.md

-# PixelArtUnityTemplate
+# coma
-A template made to showcase the standards of implementing pixel art in Unity
+A peculiar little dark game lost in a coma.